Introducing Python and the IPython Notebook

 l3 is [1, 2, 3, 4, 5, 6]

-numpy is a very important library in python.
-It mainly allows to manipulate arrays (matrices and vectors) and do linear algebra with them.
+NumPy is an important scientific library in Python.
+It mainly allows you to manipulate arrays (matrices and vectors) and do linear algebra with them.

 [8]: